 - There are times when you need to reveal file extensions on Windows 11 to find a specific document or to perform a certain task.

-- The quickest way to see these extensions is by using the View menu in File Explorer.
+- The quickest way to view these file extensions is by using the View menu in File Explorer.

 - You can also show file extensions in Windows 11 by making a few changes in your registry.

 All files on your computer have an extension, but in most cases it is hidden, and you’ll just see the name of the file.